Principal-Agent Problem with Third Party: Information Design from Social Planner's Perspective: Determination of Utility Profile

 Based on the social utility function and the implementable utility profiles, the social planner needs to solve the following constrained optimization problem

 whose solution should be the input of the next phase, i.e., the equilibrium of the Stackelberg game that the social planner would like to induce.

-In general, solving the optimization problem~(\ref{eq:optimization}) is not simple.
-On one hand, the feasible region, i.e., the set of the implementable utility profiles, is not convex, both in the regime with a risk-neutral agent and a risk-averse agent.
-One can see this from the illustration figure for the implementable set (Figure~\ref{fig:implementable_set}).
+In general, to ensure that the constrained optimization problem is solvable, by Weierstrass extreme value theorem, we require the feasible region $\gF$ to be bounded and closed, and $w$ to be jointly continuous in both $x$ and $y$.
+From Section~\ref{subsec:social_welfare} and \ref{subsec:implement_utility}, we see that the social utility functions and the implementable utility profiles under consideration satisfy the technical requirements and hence the optimal solution is guaranteed to exist.
+However, in practice, solving the optimization problem~(\ref{eq:optimization}) is not simple.
+On one hand, the feasible region, i.e., the set of the implementable utility profiles, is not convex, both in the regime with a risk-neutral agent and a risk-averse agent (Figure~\ref{fig:implementable_set}).
 On the other hand, the social utility function itself may not be concave in some case, e.g., the Nash product.
 Therefore, we discuss case by case for different social utility functions and different risk attitudes of the agent.